-- D. If an elector's address of ordinary residence is in your ED but he's registering to vote in another ED, he's a national elector, and his registration will be processed by that RO office or EC in Ottawa.
-He must return his completed voting kit to EC in Ottawa no later than 6:00 p.m., Ottawa time, on polling day. - E. If an elector's address of ordinary residence is in your ED but he's registering to vote while outside the country, he's a national elector, and his registration will be processed by EC in Ottawa.
+- D. If an elector's address of ordinary residence is in your ED but he's registering to vote in another ED where a by-election is being held, he's a national elector, and his registration will be processed by that RO office or EC in Ottawa.
+He must return his completed voting kit to EC in Ottawa no later than 6:00 p.m., Ottawa time, on election day. - E. If an elector's address of ordinary residence is in your ED but he's registering to vote while outside the country, he's a national elector, and his registration will be processed by EC in Ottawa.
 EC in Ottawa will affix the bar code label to the application form and the Outer Envelope National Elector.
-He must return his completed voting kit to EC in Ottawa no later than 6:00 p.m., Ottawa time, on polling day.
+He must return his completed voting kit to EC in Ottawa no later than 6:00 p.m., Ottawa time, on election day.